akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 >
 > The court expects a lady of rank.
 They expect a political solution.
 >
 > Instead, the doors swing wide for Beatrice, the sharp‑witted daughter of a vanquished Saxon warrior.
-She hasn't come for a crown or a husband; she has come to save her prize goose from the King's table.
+She hasn’t come for a crown or a husband; she has come to save her prize goose from the King’s table.
 >
 > But a Norman court is no place for a Saxon girl with a goose.
-And the king's vow is only the beginning.
+And the king’s vow is only the beginning.

 ***